ddmitov/perl-executing-browser/README.md

 ## What Perl Executing Browser Is Not
 * PEB is not a general purpose web browser and does not have all traditional features of general purpose web browsers.
 It can be configured as a site specific browser to open only a predefined list of domain names if this is necessary for interaction with a specific web service.
 * PEB does not embed a Perl interpreter in itself and does not run Perl scripts in a full-fledged sandbox like JavaScript is run in general purpose web browsers.
 PEB uses Perl for desktop-oriented scripts created to manipulate local data with an optional network access and does not compete JavaScript in HTML DOM manipulation.
-* PEB is not a product for end-users with no understanding of the Perl programming language.
-It should not be used without knowing of what exactly local scripts are going to do.
-Inspect your scripts before use for possible security vulnerabilities and best programming practices!
+* PEB has a work-in-progress security system implemented in the```censor.pl``` script (see below), which is created to protect local files from malicious or poorly written Perl scripts, but currently no claims are made for it's effectiveness and stability.
+It is still recommended to inspect your scripts before use for possible security vulnerabilities and best programming practices!

 ## Security Features & Considerations